Africa and Asia Show Interest in the "Typhoon-Air Defense" Combat Vehicle with MANPADS and "Kord" Machine Gun

 One of the main tasks of the vehicle is to cover military units and subdivisions

-African countries have shown great interest in the Russian "Typhoon-Air Defense" combat vehicle, according to Vyacheslav Dzirkaln, Deputy General Director for Foreign Economic Activity at Almaz-Antey Air and Space Defence Corporation.
+African countries have shown great interest in the Russian "Typhoon-Air Defense" combat vehicle.
+This was reported by Vyacheslav Dzirkaln, Deputy General Director of the Almaz-Antey Air and Space Defence Corporation for Foreign Economic Activity.

-A number of CIS and Asia-Pacific countries are interested in the vehicle.
-African countries are directly expressing their interest.
-This is more about countries where there are no such large complexes, no cruise missiles, and so on.
+A number of CIS countries and the Asia-Pacific region are interested in the vehicle.
+African countries are directly declaring their interest.
+Here we are talking more about countries where there are no such large complexes, no cruise missiles, and so on.
 Rather, such local conflicts.

 Vyacheslav Dzirkaln, Deputy General Director of Almaz-Antey Air and Space Defence Corporation

 One of the main tasks of the "Typhoon-Air Defense" vehicle is to cover military units and subdivisions, including on the march.
-The vehicle allows firing from a machine gun on the move at speeds up to 20 km/h.
+The vehicle is capable of firing from a machine gun on the move at speeds up to 20 km/h.

 Characteristics and equipment of the "Typhoon-Air Defense":